-If an OBO wishes to attend the Meeting and vote in person (or have another person attend and vote on behalf of the OBO), the OBO should insert the OBO's name (or the name of the person the OBO wants to attend and vote on the OBO's behalf) in the space provided for that purpose on the request for voting instructions form and return it to the OBO's intermediary or send the intermediary another written request that the OBO or its nominee be appointed as proxyholder.
+If an OBO wishes to attend and vote at the Meeting (or have another person attend and vote on behalf of the OBO) online or in person, the OBO should insert the OBO's name (or the name of the person the OBO wants to attend and vote on the OBO's behalf) in the space provided for that purpose on the request for voting instructions form and return it to the OBO's intermediary or send the intermediary another written request that the OBO or its nominee be appointed as proxyholder.
 The intermediary is required under NI 54-101 to arrange, without expense to the OBO, to appoint the OBO or its nominee as proxyholder in respect of the OBO's common shares.
 Under NI 54-101, unless corporate law does not allow it, if the intermediary makes an appointment in this manner, the OBO or its nominee, as applicable, must be given authority to attend, vote and otherwise act for and on behalf of the intermediary (who is the registered Shareholder) in respect of all matters that come before the meeting and any adjournment or postponement of the meeting.
 An intermediary who receives such instructions at least one business day before the deadline for submission of proxies is required to deposit the proxy within that deadline, in order to appoint the OBO or its nominee as proxyholder.
-If an OBO requests that the intermediary appoint the OBO or its nominee as proxyholder.
+If an OBO requests that the intermediary appoint the OBO or its nominee as proxyholder, the OBO or its appointed nominee, as applicable, will need to attend the Meeting online or in person in order for the OBO's vote to be counted.
+If a OBO requests that the OBO or its nominee be appointed as proxyholder, due to the COVID pandemic, we encourage all OBOs or its appointed nominee, as applicable, to attend the Meeting online and not physically in Melbourne.
+Please refer to "Direct voting during the AGM" section for how NOBO can appoint proxyholders to vote their shares at the Meeting online.